-Safer Recruitment All staff, regular volunteers and governors at Tudor School have the appropriate level of police checks.
-New staff and regular volunteers are required to obtain Disclosure & Barring Service (formerly CRB) clearance.
-If we have reasons for concern about a child's safety, we may seek advice from the local authority's child protection team.
-'The school's systems and record keeping are of high quality to ensure that no pupils slip through the net.'
-(Ofsted, March 2017) Whistleblowing It is important to the school that any fraud, misconduct or wrongdoing by employees or governors of the school is reported and properly dealt with.
+It is important to the school that any fraud, misconduct or wrongdoing by employees or governors of the school is reported and properly dealt with.
 The governing body will, therefore, respond to all individuals who raise any genuine concerns that they may have about the conduct of others in the school, which are in the public interest.
-This policy sets out the way in which individuals may raise any concerns that they have and how those concerns will be dealt.
-Health and Safety The School's Health and Safety policy also outlines all risk assessments, fire drills, off site visits etc. that are in place.
-This is a key document that outlines the roles and responsibilities of the staff team as well as individual members in ensuring that our site and community within it, remain safe at all times.
+The Whistleblowing policy sets out the way in which individuals may raise any concerns that they have and how those concerns will be dealt and is sent to all staff at the start of each academic year.